-FoldIt [8], a method based on CycleGAN [17], is the best previous method of fold detection to our knowledge.
+FoldIt [9], a method based on CycleGAN [18], is the best previous method of fold detection to our knowledge.
 It formulates the problem of fold detection as a problem of translating between image domains.
-The authors use three domains: domain A, images from optical colonoscopy; domain B, images from virtual colonoscopy, that is, grayscale images without texture taken inside 3D models of colons derived from CT scans; and domain C, images inside 3D colon models where folds have been marked in red using the mathematical algorithm from [9].
+The authors use three domains: domain A, images from optical colonoscopy; domain B, images from virtual colonoscopy, that is, grayscale images without texture taken inside 3D models of colons derived from CT scans; and domain C, images inside 3D colon models where folds have been marked in red using the mathematical algorithm from [10] $^1$ .
 Like CycleGAN, FoldIt uses unpaired data; there is no correspondence between specific images in separate domains.
-There are two FoldIt models with the same architecture but trained on different datasets: one trained on a subset of the same data we used, and another trained on a public dataset of frames from optical colonoscopy.
+The authors of [9] released two pre-trained FoldIt models with the same architecture trained on different datasets: one trained on a subset of the same data we used, and another trained on a public dataset of frames from optical colonoscopy.
 While the FoldIt authors trained on the same data as this work for the figures in their paper and they claim that there is no significant difference with FoldIt trained on public data, we have found that the latter always outperforms the former on the metrics we used for evaluation in Sec.
-6.2.
+6.2, at least for optical colonoscopy studies.
 We will refer to this version simply as FoldIt from now on.